Supervisor/supervisor/README.txt

     "Configuration File ['rpcinterface:x] Section Settings" in this file.

+Configuration File '[unix_http_server]' Section Settings

+  The supervisord.conf log file contains a section named '[unix_http_server]' under which configuration parameters for an HTTP server that listens on a UNIX domain socket should be inserted.
+  If the configuration file has no '[unix_http_server]' section, a UNIX domain socket HTTP server will not be started.
+The configuration values are:

+  'file' -- a path to a UNIX domain socket
+  (e.g. /tmp/supervisord.sock) on which supervisor will listen for HTTP/XML-RPC requests.
+Supervisorctl itself uses XML-RPC to communicate with supervisord over this port.

+  'sockchmod' -- Change the UNIX permission mode bits of the UNIX domain socket to this value
+  Default: 0700.

+  'sockchown' -- Change the user and group of the socket file to this value.
+May be a UNIX username (e.g. chrism) or a UNIX username and group separated by a colon (e.g. chrism:wheel) Default: do not change.

+  'username' -- the username required for authentication to this HTTP server.
+Default: none.

+  'password' -- the password required for authentication to this HTTP server.
+Default: none.

+Configuration File '[inet_http_server]' Section Settings

+  The supervisord.conf log file contains a section named '[inet_http_server]' under which configuration parameters for an HTTP server that listens on a TCP port should be inserted.
+If the configuration file has no '[inet_http_server]' section, a TCP socket HTTP server will not be started.
+The configuration values are:

+  'port' -- A TCP host:port value or (e.g. 127.0.0.1:9001) on which
+  supervisor will listen for HTTP/XML-RPC requests.
+Supervisorctl itself may use XML-RPC to communicate with supervisord over this port.
+To listen on all interfaces in the machine, use ":9001" or "*:9001".

+  'username' -- the username required for authentication to this HTTP server.
+Default: none.

+  'password' -- the password required for authentication to this HTTP server.
+Default: none.

 Configuration File '[supervisord]' Section Settings

   The supervisord.conf log file contains a section named '[supervisord]' in which global settings for the supervisord process should be inserted.
 These are:

-  'http_port' -- Either a TCP host:port value or (e.g. 127.0.0.1:9001)
-  or a path to a UNIX domain socket (e.g. /tmp/supervisord.sock) on which supervisor will listen for HTTP/XML-RPC requests.
-  Supervisorctl itself uses XML-RPC to communicate with supervisord over this port.
-To listen on all interfaces in the machine, use ":9001".

-  'sockchmod' -- Change the UNIX permission mode bits of the http_port UNIX domain socket to this value (ignored if using a TCP socket).
-  Default: 0700.

-  'sockchown' -- Change the user and group of the socket file to this value.
-May be a username (e.g. chrism) or a username and group separated by a dot (e.g. chrism.wheel) Default: do not change.

   'umask' -- The umask of the supervisord process.
 Default: 022.